beancount/docs/docs/beancount_v3.md

 -   Projects.
 The beancount/projects directory contains the export script and a project to produce data for a will.
 The will script will be moved outside the core of Beancount, I'm not sure anyone's using that.
 Maybe the new external plugins repo could include that script and other scripts I shared under /experimental.
 The export script should be grouped together with beancount/scripts/sql and other methods to send / share data outside of a ledger; these could remain in the core (I'm using the export script regularly to sync my aggregates and stock exposure to a Google Sheets doc which reflects intraday changes).

+-   **Scripts.** Some of the scripts are completely unrelated to Beancount, they are companions.
+The scrape validator.
+The sheets upload.
+The treeify tool.
+These should be moved elsewhere.

 One of the advantages of having all the code in the same repo is that it makes it possible to synchronize API changes across the entire codebase with a single commit.
 As such, I may keep some of the codes in the same repo until the new C++ core has stabilized, and properly separate them only when v3 releases.

 ### Universal Lightweight Query Engine (ulque)<a id="universal-lightweight-query-engine-ulque"></a>